 SEND Reforms 2026: What Every School Needs to Know

-The Prime Minister described the situation directly: "Getting the right support should never be a battle."
-Education Secretary Bridget Phillipson called the reforms "a watershed moment for a generation of children with additional needs."
+The Prime Minister stated support should never be difficult.
+Education Secretary Phillipson (date not stated) called the reforms important for learners with extra needs.

 The current system operates largely as a binary: children either have an EHCP with legally enforceable provision, or they rely on whatever their school can offer from its own budget.
 The reforms replace this with three flexible layers that children can move between as their needs change.